 Glaslough Co Monaghan

-It’s easy to be confused by recent developments at Castle Leslie - an extraordinary place that’s been in the Leslie family for three centuries and, until the last few years, had changed remarkably little.
-First the distinctly wacky castle was open to overnight guests, and also offered non-resident dining; then it closed (to be used only as a private club and venue), and guests were instead directed to The Lodge At Castle Leslie, a contemporary 4* hotel just inside the castle gates; now it’s all systems go again, with guests welcome at both the castle and the (atmospherically designed) hotel.
-This makes it a very appealing short break destination, especially as you can mix’n’match hotel facilities (equestrian; spa) and castle features (romantic rooms and dining; cookery school).
-Some guests opt to spend a few nights at the hotel with a ‘treat’ night at the castle to round it off – check out their online offers, notably the Country Weekend Getaway.
+It’s easy to be confused by developments at Castle Leslie - an extraordinary place that’s been in the Leslie family for three centuries and, until recent years, had changed remarkably little.
+The distinctly wacky castle is mainly open to private parties, and other guests are instead directed to The Lodge At Castle Leslie, a contemporary (atmospherically designed) 4* hotel just inside the castle gates.
+It is an appealing short break destination, especially as you can make full use of the hotel facilities (equestrian; spa) Check out their online offers.

 Cong Co Mayo

 Renowned for luxury, atmosphere and superb food and wine, Ashford Castle is also one of Ireland’s best-value destinations for off-season breaks.
 With big fires and twinkling lights creating a cosy ‘away-from-it-all’ atmosphere at night, and plenty of outdoor activities including golf, walking and falconry to sharpen the appetite for celebrated Executive Chef Stefan Matz’s culinary creations, the castle is perhaps supremely desirable in winter.
-And, with a great sales and marketing team that has always been up for a challenge, they’ve been riding the storm in this hoteliers’ annus horribilis by coming up with an apparently endless sequence of tempting offers to lure us to this beautiful place.
-And Galway city’s only down the road too.
+And, with new owners undertaking improvements both large and small, plus a great sales and marketing team coming up with an apparently endless sequence of tempting offers to lure us to this beautiful place, it is well worth considering - and Galway city’s only down the road too.

 Cashel House Hotel